ciglenecki/nerf-research/README.md

   - [ ] generate novel views
 - [ ] introduce style variability to generate new type of image (for example, change the text of person’s name, change person’s face…)
   - [ ] check out how to embed information into nerfs https://distill.pub/2018/feature-wise-transformations/

+#### 2023-02-28:

+- [x] find sensible amount of frames for rgb scene: it's about ~ 55 continuous frames
+  - [ ] check if evaluation can be skipped when training (self.eval_iteration(step))
+- [x] compare results for different amount of training steps:
+  - optimal number of training step is between 10_000 and 30_000 for nerfacto model which uses default optimizing settings
+  - step size 10_000 compared to 30_000 has similar structural composition but image details were a bit worse
+  - corners of the id document are better shaped at the step size 30_000
+- [x] fixed viewer which had hardcoded path
+- [x] added ability to use arbitrary train/test indices/images via the `split_indices.json` file
+- [x] added support for finetuning the model on smaller sequence size by remembering the initial training size

 #### 2023-01-27: